 If you verified that the Office Graph is on and you still see this message, it is possible that SharePoint was unable to connect to the Office Graph service.
 This is typically a temporary problem, so please try again later.
 If the problem doesn't go away, contact see Get help and support for support options available to you.

-To learn more about SharePoint home experience, see Discover content with the SharePoint start page.
+To learn more about SharePoint start page experience, see Discover content with the SharePoint start page.

 To learn more about the Office Graph, see Office Delve for Office 365 admins.